-A full blood count can be used to check your overall health and can detect a wide range of issues such as infection, anemia and leukemia.
-A full blood count will look at your red blood cells, white blood cells and platelets.
-Please note that full blood counts can only be done through an in-store appointment and cannot be run on finger prick samples.
+This category includes full blood counts and blood group testing.
+A full blood count can be used to check your overall health and can detect a wide range of issues such as infection, anaemia and leukaemia.
+A blood group test will tell you to which blood group you belong (called ABO typing).
+Please note that full blood counts and blood group tests can only be done through an in-store appointment and cannot be run on finger prick samples.

 Full Blood Count

 Full Blood Count (FBC) provides information about the different cells in the blood, these include the red blood cells, white blood cells and platelets.
 Red blood cells contain haemoglobin which carries oxygen to the different tissues in the body whereas white blood cells control the immune system and protects the body from foreign invaders such as bacteria and viruses.
 FBC testing are used as a screening test for various disorders like anaemia and infections.

 High cholesterol levels can cause your arteries to become blocked - leading to coronary heart disease, heart attack or stroke.
 Finding out about high levels of cholesterol can help you to make the positive lifestyle and dietary changes needed to improve your chances of a long and healthy life.

 Total Cholesterol is a measurement of the total amount of cholesterol in the blood, this includes low-density and high-density lipoprotein cholesterols.
 It is used to produce hormones for development, growth and reproduction.
 Total cholesterol tests are used to estimate the risk of developing heart disease.

 High Density Lipoprotein (HDL) is a form of cholesterol which is classified as the ‘good’ cholesterol.
 Its main function is to help remove cholesterol from the heart’s arteries.
 HDL tests are used to estimate the risk of developing heart disease.

 Low Density Lipoprotein (LDL)